varigence/docs/bimlflex/getting-started/initial-configuration.md

 ---
-uid: bimlflex-initial-setup-and-configuration
+uid: bimlflex-initial-configuration
-title: BimlFlex Initial Setup and Configuration
+title: BimlFlex Initial Configuration
 ---
-# Initial Setup and Configuration
+# Initial Configuration

-The setup includes the necessary steps to set up the environments, including:
+The initial setup of BimlFlex include the steps to set up the full development environment:

-* the projects
+* Creating the project
-* the databases
+* Connectiong to the databases
-* the components
+* Loading the Sample Metadata

 that are required for the full BimlFlex framework to work.

-Once the BimlStudio and BimlFlex installations are completed, it is time to set up the environment for a BimlFlex project.
+Once the BimlFlex installation is completed, it is time to set up the environment for a BimlFlex project.

-The development side is focused around the BimlStudio-based BimlFlex project.
+The development side is focused around the BimlFlex App and tje BimlStudio-based BimlFlex project.

+## BimlStudio project

 Open the BimlStudio Application and create a new, empty project.

-The first time a new installation starts it requires the License Key.
+The first time a new installation starts, it requires a License Key.
 This key is provided as part of the engagement with Varigence.

 If a trial key is required, please contact Varigence BimlFlex Support at [support@bimlflex.com](mailto:support@bimlflex.com).

-## Watch Recordings

-### BimlFlex - Initial Configuration

-In this session, we go through the initial configuration of the BimlFlex project.
-We will cover the initial deployment of BimlFlex and BimlCatalog databases, create our first metadata instance.

 ![01 BimlFlex Initial Configuration](https://www.youtube.com/watch?v=qhDTwv-jYKc?rel=0&autoplay=0)

-## Creating the BimlFlex project
+### Creating the BimlFlex project

 From the start page, create a new BimlFlex project